Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/315-network-boot.md

 1. The `Network Boot` boot option is not present.

-## PXE001.001 Dasharo Network Boot is available
+## PXE002.001 Dasharo Network Boot is bootable

 **Test description**

-This test aims to verify, that the `iPXE Network boot` is available in the boot menu and whether, after selecting this boot option, `Dasharo Network Boot Menu` is displayed.
+This test aims to verify, that the `iPXE Network boot` is bootable in the boot menu and whether, after selecting this boot option, `Dasharo Network Boot Menu` is displayed.